Credit Cards

 Don’t forget to link your Delta SkyMiles account, you’ll get a discount on the yearly subscription which easily puts it under the credit your card gives you.

 I have several friends who are loyal Equinox members and this would be a benefit they’d surely make us of.
-Personally, it’ll go unused unless I join an Equinox which I don’t see myself doing.
+Personally, I may download the Equinox+ app and see how the workouts are…it’s discounted for Amex Platinum cardholders so it’s a push.
 Regardless, for those who are members…it’s an easy $300 if you have an eligible membership:

 • The credit goes towards monthly Equinox All Access, Destination, E by Equinox, or Equinox+ memberships fees

-8) $240 digital entertainment credit ( enrollment required )
+8) Up to $240 digital entertainment credit ( enrollment required )

-Amex has added in a $20 per month credit when you use your Platinum card for eligible purchases at Peacock, Audible, SiriusXM, and The New York Times.
+Amex has added in a $20 per month credit when you use your Platinum card for eligible purchases at Disney+, a Disney Bundle, ESPN+, Hulu, The New York Times, Peacock, and The Wall Street Journal.
 It’s capped at $20, not $20 per company.

 Take a look at the restrictions as well.